ben-z/dot-conf/README.md

 Integration tests exercise the command-line interface in addition to unit tests.
 They are run along with the regular test suite.

+Container-based integration tests rely on [testcontainers](https://github.com/testcontainers/testcontainers-python) and require Docker to be installed.
+When Docker is unavailable those tests are skipped automatically.